-I was a graduate research assistant from Oct.
-2019 to August 2020 on two federally funded projects: “Testing a Social Marketing Approach to Encourage Respectful Sea Turtle Viewing in Hawaii” which received funding from NOAA (National Oceanic and Atmospheric Administration).
+I was a graduate research assistant from 2019 – 2020 on two federally funded projects: “Testing a Social Marketing Approach to Encourage Respectful Sea Turtle Viewing in Hawaii” which received funding from NOAA (National Oceanic and Atmospheric Administration).

 The research “Adaptable Communication Strategies and Messages to Prevent Unintentional Wildlife Feeding in National Parks” funded by the NPS (National Park Service).
 The PI for both projects is Dr. Katie Abrams, PhD.

 SELECT CONFERENCE PRESENTATIONS

 International Communication Association (ICA), 2022

 Molder A.L., Howell, E.L., DeSalazar, M., Kirschner, E., Goodwin, S.S., Scheufele, D.A.
 (2022, May 26-30).
 Reaching beyond the proverbial choir: Examining the impact of science documentaries and representations of scientists to engage with underserved audiences.
 [Panel presentation].
 International Communication Association (ICA) 2022 conference, Paris, France.

 Molder, A.L.
 (2021, June 21-24).
 Do memes that use mockery and adversarial framing increase online engagement with climate change?
 Examining climate change meme accounts on Instagram.
 [Conference presentation].
 Conference on Communicating the Environment (COCE) from the International Environmental Communication Association (IECA), virtual.

 Molder, A.L., Calice, M.N.
 (2021, December 5-9).Can fires focus our attention on climate change?
 A comparative analysis of wildfire news coverage in Australia and California.
 [Conference presentation].
 Society for Risk Analysis (SRA) 2021, virtual.